 Cambridge IGCSE takes place at the end of grade 10 while AS & A level take place in grade 11 and grade 12.
 These assessments can include written, oral, coursework and practical assessments.
 All grades 10-12 students can sit for the exams which occur twice a year, in June and November.

-Progression tests are provided by CIE at no charge.
 IGCSE tests and A/AS level tests are charged per subject.
 The cost changes annually, and will depend on how many subjects the student chooses to sit.
 Parents are responsible for the cost of the examinations.